Purpose, Progress, Principles: What Europe’s Top Employers Get Right

 🧭 Conclusion: Reputation Is the New Talent Currency

-Our 2025 data from France, Germany, Italy, and the UK shows a clear shift in what makes a company attractive to talent.
-Prestige and pay still matter but they’re no longer enough.
-Today’s top employers stand out by aligning their actions with their values.
+Our 2025 data from France, Germany, Italy, and the UK shows a clear shift in what makes a company a great place to work and attractive to talent.
+Prestige and pay still matter, but they represent only a percentage of what truly drives employer appeal today.
+Today’s top employers in Europe stand out by aligning their actions with their values.

 1. Purpose: Real Action on Sustainability and Social Impact